5 Single-Leg Strength Exercises

 Our best U18 players can split squat 315 or more for a single and hit 275 pounds for 5.
 Weighing around 170 to 175 pounds, they’re moving loads well over 1.5x their own body weight for five reps, and close to 2x body weight for one rep.

-This goes to show that you can build impressive strength on single-leg movements rather than just mindlessly pump away with light dumbbells like so many hockey players do.
+This goes to show that you can build impressive strength on single-leg movements rather than just mindlessly pump away with light dumbbells as so many hockey players do.
 If those 35-pounders are your true max today, that’s fine.
 We all have to start somewhere.
 Just know that the ceiling on single-leg strength is much higher than you might believe.

 2. Front-Foot Elevated Split Squat